814349/avro2parquet/README.md

 standard Avro data file format).
 It contains the Avro `GenericRecord` objects as the key and a `NullWritable` as the value.

-The tool is currently hardcoded to output [Snappy-compressed][3] Parquet.
+The tool is currently hardcoded to output Gzip-compressed Parquet.
 It is simply a MapReduce job using the `Tool` interface.

 The command is like so: